nliaquin/linux-guides/arch_install.md

 Adjust the time to fit that region change:
 > hwclock --systohc

+### Configuring Localization
+Use nano or vim to modify /etc/locale.gen and uncomment out the line down below where it just says the following:
+> #en_US.UTF-8 UTF-8

+Now initialize the locale file:
+> locale-gen

-Set the encoding, for instance, UTF-8 for American computers:
+Set the encoding language to, for instance, UTF-8 for US computers:
 > echo "LANG=en_US.UTF-8" > /etc/locale.conf

-Generate locale file:
-> locale-gen
+This just ensures that when programs look for your locale, they can default to it instead of C. Most programs will default to C if this isn't done, which is fine, but you'll just keep getting errors every time you run programs looking for the locale.gen value while still doing what you've asked.

+### Configuring Networking
-Giving your machine a host identity is crucial, because it's how your PC identifies your localhosts' name.
+Giving your machine a host identity is crucial, as Linux requires a hostname in order for certain networking functions to work properly.
 Let's say we're naming our machine arch-laptop:
 > echo arch-laptop > /etc/hostname

-The next step defines your host's identity to your PC's local network configuration.
-You're going to use a text editor such as vi, vim, or nano like so:
+Next, use vim or nano to modify your system's hosts file:
 > vim /etc/hosts

 Once in editing mode, write out the following, given you went with arch-laptop as your host name: